LazyMiB/Crypto-Backup-Tool/README.md

 # Crypto backup tool

-**Features**:
+**IT'S JUST A DEMONSTRATION.
+If you want to use it for something important, you need to conduct an audit.**

+Features:

-* double encrypt: by zip and by gnupg
+* double/triple encrypt: by `zip`, by `gnupg`, (optional) and by `scrypt`
-* generate hashes from given password with 2000 iterations, it's prevent easy brute force
+* generate hashes from given password with 2-3k rounds, it's prevent easy brute force
 * once setup: just use symlinks in backup directory
 * ready for cron: just use an env variable
 * simple for code review and modify